-If your skin is naturally oily (like mine) don’t be put off by the word “oil” in the title, this cleansing method works on all skin types.
-And if you’re concerned about acne, and how cleansing your skin with oil might accidentally flare it up, rest assured you have nothing to worry about.
+If your skin is naturally oily (like mine), don’t be put off by the word “oil” in this cleansing routine.
+This cleansing method works on all skin types.

 How to Oil Cleanse

 Castor oil and olive oil are the most common oils used, though you can use any natural oil.
 Make sure to dilute the castor oil before using it, as it should never be used undiluted on skin.
 It’s recommended to add twice the amount of secondary oil as castor oil when making an oil blend.

 Other great oils to use for oil cleansing include:

 - sweet almond oil